Todd W. Reeser

 Having served as the inaugural Associate Director of the Humanities Center, and then as Acting Director in AY2011-12, Reeser helped foster interdiscplinary connections and worked with Pitt fellows and with external fellows who come to campus.
 He is supervising a number of dissertations in French, and he also serves on numerous PhD committees in French and in other departments.
 He is currently Director of the Gender, Sexuality, and Women’s Studies Program.
 In this capacity, he fosters interdisciplinary research, coordinates the curriculum, and advises graduate students working in gender studies.

 Reeser’s book Moderating Masculinity in Early Modern Culture (Chapel Hill: University of North Carolina Press, 2006) proposes a model of masculinity and alterity based on an Aristotelian notion of moderation.
 In the Renaissance period, masculinity often aligns itself with the virtue of moderation, as it positions its various "others" (e.g. women, the sodomite, the Amerindian) as excess and lack.

 In 2010, Reeser published his second monograph with Wiley-Blackwell, an interdisciplinary book written for a general educated audience.
 Masculinities in Theory is intended to provide a series of theoretical models for considering the growing field of masculinity studies from a literary/cultural perspective, especially as inflected by post-structuralist thought.
 The book synthesizes key approaches already in place and proposes new models.

-Reeser’s next book “Setting Plato Straight: Translating Ancient Homosexuality in the Renaissance” will deal with the complicated question of the reception of Platonic sexuality in philosophical and fictional texts of the European Renaissance, from Leonardo Bruni in the early 15th century to Montaigne in the late 16th.
+Reeser has just completed his next book “Setting Plato Straight: Translating Ancient Sexuality in the Renaissance,” which deals with the complicated question of the reception of Platonic sexuality in philosophical and fictional texts of the European Renaissance, from Leonardo Bruni in the early 15th century to Montaigne in the late 16th.
 Comparative and comprehensive in scope, the manuscript studies how hermeneutics and sexuality do and do not dovetail in a number of textual-sexual contexts.
 He is working on several new projects, including a translation of one of the first French feminist renaissance texts (“The Ship of Virtuous Ladies” by Symphorien Champier), a study of masculinity and “awkward” affect, and a longer-term project on transgender France

 Selected Awards and Honors